 Health care personnel and patients will receive a COVID-19 vaccine as a shot into the muscle of the upper arm.
 If you are receiving the Pfizer of Moderna vaccine, a second dose is then administered either three or four weeks later.

 The FDA carefully reviews all safety data and only authorizes vaccine use if there’s sufficient evidence strongly suggesting that patients have benefitted from the vaccine and that it meets safety standards.
 The FDA has rigorous scientific and regulatory processes in place to help ensure the safety and effectiveness of a vaccine.

 Is the COVID-19 vaccine effective?

 The COVID-19 vaccine has been shown to be effective, based on initial clinical trials.
 Because the vaccine is authorized for an emergency use during the pandemic, the vaccine’s maker will continue to collect data to demonstrate whether the vaccine is effective over longer periods of time.

 Does the vaccine have side effects?

 There are usually mild to moderate side effects from the COVID-19 vaccine.
 The most common side effect caused by the vaccine includes pain at the site where the vaccine was given, which is in the arm.
 Other side effects may include a headache, fever, chills or muscle aches.

 Do I need to get my 2nd dose?

-Yes, it is important to get your 2nd dose in order to receive the full protection of the vaccine.
+If you received the Pfizer or Moderna vaccine, it is important to get your 2nd dose in order to receive the full protection of the vaccine.
 This is based on the clinical trial data for both COVID-19 vaccines.